Most lenders will require that you have comprehensive and collision coverage in addition to your state-required coverage.

 Some people mistakenly keep their comprehensive coverage and drop their collision coverage thinking that the comprehensive coverage provides insurance for every contingency.

-Read on to learn when you should keep collision coverage and when you should cancel collision coverage from your auto insurance policy and then be sure to enter your zip in to compare free quotes for car insurance!
+Read on to learn when you should keep and when you should cancel collision coverage from your auto insurance policy and then be sure to enter your zip in to compare free quotes for car insurance!

 The Difference between Comprehensive and Collision Insurance Coverage